-Students working above P8 are on the Woodland Pathway.
+Students working above GV8 are on the Woodland Pathway.
 These students have full access to the national curriculum and are engaged in subject specific learning.
 Students can make requests and ask and answer questions, communicate their feelings and understand and participate in simple discussions.

 Students have full access to the national curriculum which is differentiated to meet the needs of each individual learner.

-Daily communication & interaction sessions focus on functional communication and interaction with peers and staff, as well as developing confidence and resilience.
+Daily tutor time and mindfulness sessions focus on functional communication and interaction with peers and staff, as well as developing confidence and resilience.

-Students are taught to develop their social, emotional and mental health skills through a differentiated PSHE curriculum, daily mindfulness, and personalised activities to help students develop resilience skills and manage their own behaviour.
+Students are taught to develop their social, emotional and mental health skills through a differentiated PSHE curriculum, daily mindfulness, and personalised activities to help students develop resilience skills and manage their own mental health and wellbeing.

 Students are taught to develop their independence and self-help skills, for example making a hot drink or a snack, completing a short task independently.

-Students with sensory difficulties follow a daily sensory diet which may include sensory circuits etc.
+Students with sensory difficulties follow a daily sensory diet which may include sensory circuits, running time etc.

 Students with physical difficulties follow weekly physiotherapy and/or hydrotherapy programmes, and complete other daily activities as recommended by physiotherapists.
-All students with physical difficulty should have a change of seating every day.
+All students with physical difficulty should have a change of positioning every day.

 In KS5 students have options twice a week where they choose between 4 options.
-Ability PSHE groups occur weekly, as well as Preparation for adult life.
-There is a strong work experience and carers programme.
+Ability PSHE groups occur weekly.

-Weekly Advanced Maths and Advanced English groups take place for students working within P8 across KS3 and KS4.
+Advanced Maths and English groups take place weekly for students working above GV8 across KS3 and KS4.

-Advanced PE – students who are physically able participate in weekly advanced PE, focusing on team games and skills.
+Advanced PE groups focus on team games and skills.

 KS4 – Functional Skills and ASDAN Transition Challenge